 Minced, sliced, roasted — garlic is one of the best ways to build flavor, and now new research suggests it might have potential in building stronger bones.
-That’s great news this National Osteoporosis Prevention Month, as about 30-40 million Americans are at risk of the disease.
+That’s great news this National Osteoporosis Prevention Month, as about 30 to 40 million Americans are at risk of the disease.
 Estimates suggest that about half of women – and a quarter of men — over age 50 will break a bone due to osteoporosis.
 The risk is greatest among post-menopausal women, as dwindling estrogen levels signal big losses in bone mineral density.

-- Reduce salt intake, to curb calcium loss.
+- Reduce salt intake to curb calcium loss.

 - Favor watermelon, tomatoes and guava — all loaded with lycopene, linked to lower osteoporosis risk.